quiltdata/quiltcore/ALGEBRA.md

 - contents
 - user metadata (which may be null)
 - one or more versions
+> AK: consider "zero or more" just to be precise on what can be empty and not

 - a unique hash of those versioned contents and metadata
 - a universal type
 - at least one Key that refers to it